devnull-tools/soda/README.md

 function passed by the command line.
 Every function can be exposed to the program help using the builtin **public** function.

+## How To Install

+Just clone the git repo and place the *soda* file in your path (a symlinks works well to).
+After that, ensure you have a **$SODA_DIR** pointing to the place you clone the repo and you're done.

 ## How To Use

 Create a *~/.soda* directory with the following structure: